eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Engage with software engineers on the Perception team to identify and collect training data to evolve our machine learning systems.
 	- Working with engineers on the Perception team, train new machine learning models and perform analysis to quantify how they perform based on changes to the training data sets.
 	- Provide feedback on tools and processes for efficient workflow of training data creation and validation.
 + skill set:
+	- Project-based analytics including but not limited to: Machine Learning, Predictive Analytics, Comparative Effectiveness Analysis, Failure Analysis, Big Data Analytics, Optimization, Demand Forecasting, Customer Segmentation, Customer Analytic Record.
+	- Minimum 3 years' experience with predictive analytics tools, including at least two of the following: R, SAS, Alteryx, Python, Spark, and Tableau.
+	- Experience in the following areas: Applied Statistics/Econometrics, Statistical Programming, Database Management & Operations, Digital, Comparative Effectiveness Research.
++ skill set:
+	- You've got a Master's degree in statistics, econometrics, mathematics, or deep learning architectures including convolutional, recurrent, autoencoders, GAN's, and ResNets
+	- You're a coding wizard with Python, C# (.NET), Scala, MxNet, CNTK, R, H2O, TensorFlow, PyTorch, cuDNN, NumPy, and SciPy
++ skill set:
+	- At least 4 years' experience in deep learning, machine learning or artificial intelligence applications like virtual agent, robotic process automation and video/image/text analytics
+	- Minimum of 2 years' experience in AI/ML/RPA functional expertise with developing use cases and building/leading Proofs of Concept
+	- At least 2 years architecting AI Pipelines orchestrating multiple analytics engines
++ skill set:
+	- Minimum 5 years of developing machine learning methods, including familiarity with techniques in clustering, regression, optimization, recommendation, neural networks, and other.
+	- Strong quantitative and analytical skills with minimum 3 years of experience with data science tools, including Python, R, Scala, Julia, or SAS
+	- Ability to technically lead data science projects
+	- Deadline-driven, organized and able to multi-task
+	- Familiarity with using cloud services (AWS, Google, Azure) or Big Data tools (Hadoop, Hive, Spark) in data science solutions
++ skill set:
+	- Proven experience with caching, queuing, RPC frameworks and other building blocks of a large scale distributed systems.
+	- Experience with NoSQL AWS data stores like DynamoDB, CloudSearch or their open source equivalents like Cassandra, HBase, Solr or ElasticSearch
+	- Experience with React or other modern javascript frameworks.
+	- Experience with MySQL, Redis, Memcache and related web-backend technologies.
+	- Experience with data pipelines (Kafka, AWS Kinesis, AWS Data Pipeline)
+	- Experience building web applications, widgets, or interactive experiences.
++ skill set:
 	- BLAH.
 + skill set: